-Argos give veteran defensive lineman Ricky Foley his walking papers
+Argos released veteran lineman Ricky Foley via text message

-Toronto Argonauts veteran Ricky Foley says he was released Friday via text message from a front-office official.
+Ricky Foley was released by the Toronto Argonauts on Friday, with the veteran defensive end getting the news in a text message from a front-office official.

 “Released via text message by the assistant GM smh...Way to keep it classy #Argos,” Foley tweeted.

-The move comes with Foley reportedly due a roster bonus Saturday.
-Also, a league source said the Toronto club had asked Foley to restructure his contract.
+The move comes a day before Foley was reportedly due a roster bonus.
+A league source also said the Toronto club had asked Foley to restructure his contract.

+The team confirmed that Foley was informed of his release in a text message.
+However, they added they tried multiple times to reach him via telephone Thursday evening but Foley never returned any of the messages.

+The Argos also said they reached Foley’s agent, Johnathon Hardaway, via telephone Thursday night and informed him of their intention to release Foley.

 In February, veteran slotback Andre Durie tweeted he was no longer playing for Toronto after 10 seasons with the club.
 Durie declined to elaborate, but the move fuelled speculation of a falling out between the organization and one of its most popular players at a time when it was without a GM and head coach after Jim Barker was fired and Scott Milanovich resigned to become an assistant coach with the NFL’s Jacksonville Jaguars.